Hard dough bread: Usage

 Jerk pork and chicken served with hard dough bread and other accompaniments, in Jamaica.

 Hard dough bread is used like pain de mie or Pullman loaf— as a vehicle for spreads such as butter, cheese or jams, for dipping into liquids such as hot chocolate, or to make sandwiches.
 It is also commonly paired with various kinds of Jamaican porridges (like cornmeal, green banana, plantain, peanut etc.), and is eaten by breaking a slice into small chunks and adding them to the cooked porridge after serving.
 Hard dough bread's soft and slightly spongy consistency makes it more resistant than Pullman bread to becoming soggy and breaking apart in sandwiches with fried, greasy fillings such as plantain and egg.
 The bread may be eaten on its own or as a side dish with jerked meats.

 Variations

 A common variation is softo or soft dough bread where milk is added to flour, similar to Japanese milk bread.
 Jamaican coco bread is a variation with similar consistency, made with coconut milk.
+Similarly, Jamaican grotto bread is dense, but slightly sweet and milky in taste.
+Jamaican duck bread and mongoose bread are traditional variations of hard dough bread.